 The Board of Regents of the University System of Georgia now requires all applicants to provide proof of Lawful Presence in the United States in order to be considered for In-State resident tuition fees.
-BOR Policy 4.3.4: Each University System institution shall verify the lawful presence in the United States of every successfully admitted person applying for resident tuition status (in-state tuition), as defined in Section 7.3 of this Policy Manual, and of every person admitted to an institution referenced in Section 4.1.6 of this Policy Manual.
+BOR Policy 4.3.4: Each University System institution shall verify the lawful presence in the United States of every successfully admitted person applying for resident tuition status (in-state tuition), as defined in Section 7.3 of the BoR Policy Manual, and of every person admitted to an institution referenced in Section 4.1.6 of the BoR Policy Manual.
 You MUST provide proof of lawful presence in the United States in ONE of the following ways:

-Your completed FAFSA for the previous financial aid year.
+Your completed FAFSA for the current financial aid year.
 Lawful presence can be determined through this process.
 Atlanta Metropolitan State College school code for the FAFSA is 012165.

 Your certified U.S. Birth Certificate showing that you were born in the U.S. or a U.S. territory.
-A photocopy/fax is NOT acceptable unless the original has been reviewed by AMSC staff.
+A photocopy/fax is NOT acceptable.
+The original must be reviewed by AMSC staff.

 Your U.S. Certificate of Naturalization (USCIS form N-550 or N-570).
-A photocopy/fax is NOT acceptable unless the original has been reviewed by AMSC staff.
+A photocopy/fax is NOT acceptable.
+The original must be reviewed by AMSC staff.

 Your U.S. Certificate of Citizenship (USCIS form N-560 or N-561).
-A photocopy/fax is NOT acceptable unless the original has been reviewed by AMSC staff.
+A photocopy/fax is NOT acceptable.
+The original must be reviewed by AMSC staff.

 Your U.S. Certificate of Birth Abroad issued by the Department of State (DS-1350) or a Consular Report of Birth Abroad (FS-240).
-A photocopy/fax is NOT acceptable unless the original has been reviewed by AMSC staff.
+A photocopy/fax is NOT acceptable.
+The original must be reviewed by AMSC staff.

 Your current U.S. Passport.
-A photocopy/fax is NOT acceptable unless the original has been reviewed by AMSC staff.
+A photocopy/fax is NOT acceptable.
+The original must be reviewed by AMSC staff.

 Your current Driver's License issued by the State of Georgia after January 1, 2008.
 Paper copy is not applicable.
+A limited term license/ID or a license/ID issued for a period of less than two years is not acceptable.